Charlize Theron Sizzles in Sequins and Sandals With Matching Pedi at Kenneth Cole’s amfAR Gala

 So when she stepped out in a sizzling ensemble on Friday, wearing sequins and sandals, she put her star power to good use to support AIDS research at the amfAR gala in Hong Kong.

-The “Fast and Furious” actress had on a strapless bespoke dress by YSL featuring sequin detail and a high slit up the front — better to show off her heels.
+The “Fast and Furious” actress had on a strapless bespoke dress by YSL featuring sequin detail and a high slit up the front, with a generous cut that put her footwear on show.

 The black sandals appeared to be suede and incorporated a toe strap and chunky ankle strap — and she completed the look with a pedicure to match.

-The Oscar winner was feted by the evening’s host, Kenneth Cole, who serves as the foundation’s chairman of the board.
+The Oscar winner was feted by the evening’s host, Kenneth Cole, who serves as the amfAR’s chairman of the board.

 “Delighted to have @CharlizeAfrica as our honorary chair tonight,” the shoe designer tweeted.
 “She’s a leading champion & passionate advocate in the fight against AIDS.”